 How to apply

-HMRC will check the claim and expects to make payments by 25 May 2020 or within six working days of the application being submitted.
+HMRC will check the claim and expects to make payments within six working days of the application being submitted.

 |HMRC is warning taxpayers that they must make the claim themselves.
 If an agent or adviser attempts to make a claim on behalf of a client this will trigger a fraud alert and the taxpayer will have to contact HMRC.
 This will cause a significant delay to payment.|